samirwadkar31/NodeJs_Application_AzureKubernetesCluster/README.md

 Create a service connection to Azure Resource Manager using SPN in ADO and give the necessary IAM permissions to this SPN at subscription/resourcegroup/resource level on Azure for the secure access & deployment to ACR/AKS.<br>

-We need to build the image and push it to private azure container registry (ACR) on Azure Cloud. <br>
+We need to build the docker image and push it to private azure container registry (ACR) on Azure Cloud. <br>
 Then, need to perform Deploy To AKS task, which will pull the image from ACR with the help of manifest file and deploy it on AKS container pods.

 ![image](https://github.com/samirwadkar31/NodeJs_Application_AzureKubernetesCluster/assets/74359548/f668c1d1-5d51-4630-a4c2-b0309d388fc2)